-A - You can send a written request to the Department of Elections.
+A - Yes.
+You can send a written request to the Department of Elections.
 This request must include: your printed home address, the address where you want the ballot mailed, your birth date, your printed name and your signature.
-Mail your request to the address on the front cover of this pamphlet or fax it to 415-554-4372.
-Your request must be received by the Department of Elections no later than 5 p.m. on October 27, 2009.
+Mail your request to the address on the front-back cover of this pamphlet or fax it to 415-554-4372.
+Your request must be received by the Department of Elections no later than 5 p.m. on June 1, 2010.

-Q - My 18th birthday is after the registration deadline but on or before Election Day.
+Q-My 18th birthday is after the registration deadline but on or before Election Day.
 Can I vote in this election?

-A - Yes, if your 18th birthday is on or before Election Day, you can register to vote on or before the registration deadline and vote in this election - even though you are not 18 when you register.
+A - Yes, ... if-If your 18th birthday is on or before Election Day, you can register to vote on or before the registration deadline and vote in this election - even though you are not 18 when you register.